This is the highest point in Nanaimo, at 1000+ meters (3,300 feet).

 An alternative northern approach involves starting from Witchcraft Lake (turn up Kilpatrick Road on Jingle Pot and drive to the top).
 This is shorter but steeper.
 If you're wanting the shortest route, stay to the right until you reach the trail called "Rafe's Way".
 Then stay left for the final push!
 The route is well marked and there are even some maps along the way.

-There is an access road leading from Nanaimo Lakes Road to the summit of the mountain, but it's gated near the summit.
-From the gate, it is a 25-min walk up a steep rocky road to the peak.
+There is an access road leading from Nanaimo Lakes Road to the summit of the mountain, but it's usually gated near the bottom, and is always gated near the summit.
+From the high gate, it is a 25-min walk up a steep rocky road to the peak.

 Back to the list of Nanaimo hiking spots